 The shipyard also focuses on small and medium-sized specialised vessels including ice breakers and naval ships.

 Other work it is currently carrying out includes the refurbishment and modernisation of the Finnish Environment Institute’s marine research vessel Aranda.
 The work will involve a 7 m extension to the vessel, as well as the implementation of an all-electric power transmission which will enable the underwater noise emitted by the ship to be significantly reduced.
-And after signing a letter of intent in September 2016, RMC is building four vessels capable of operating in ice conditions for the Finnish Defence Forces.
+And after signing a letter of intent in September 2016, RMC is now working under a design contract for the Squadron 2020 Programme of the Finnish Defence Forces

 However the ferry sector is RMC’s main market and it aspires to grow its orders in this area.